Painter602/EDLogReader/README.md

 2) The script checks that the device can be found.
 If not, stop the script, enable the device, and restart the script.

 3) If Windows start stacking up on screen, stop the script, then close the windows.
 Double check the name and id of your device(s) in configuration.
+4) The executable relies on a Microsoft .dll ( VCRUNTIME140.dll).
+That isn't included in the distribution, but most of us have a copy anyway.

+   If for some reason you dont have the .dll, get it from Microsoft, here: https://visualstudio.microsoft.com/downloads/

+   Scroll down and open Other Tools, Frameworks and Redistributables

+   Look for Microsoft Visual C++ Redistributable for Visual Studio 2019

+   Select the option that suits your PC, and click download.

 ## How does this relate to Joystick Gremlin or other helper programes?
 I run this script in parallel with Joystick Gremlin (JG, link: https://whitemagic.github.io/JoystickGremlin/ ).